 Step 3 – Showing your constellation on your plate

 Finally, you will light up the stars of your constellation in your plate.
 The X and Y positions that you used are given in millimetres, and the centre of the plate corresponds to X=0 and Y=0.
 With the tab of the plate pointing up, X increases to the right and Y increases down the way (moving away from the tab).
-Using rulers and guidelines, find the wholes that correspond to the 20 holes that you used for your constellation.
+Using rulers and guidelines, find the holes that correspond to the 20 holes that you used for your constellation.

 Display your plate to the rest of your school, together with all the drawings that different groups or people in your class designed based on the lit-up pattern on your plate.
 Your display should explain to others what the plate is, what constellations are, and what the different classes of objects are.
 Send us a photograph of your display!

-Step 4 – An extra challenge
+Step 4 – Extra challenge

-In the same way that the stars of Orion are not all at the same distance from Earth, the objects in your plate are all at different distances.
+In the same way that the stars of Orion are not all at the same distance from Earth, the objects in your plate are all at different distance.
 The column Z in your table is redshift, which astronomers can use to calculate the distance of an object to us.
 Typically you will find that objects with CLASS = star will have a redshift that is very close to zero, and sometimes negative.
 The brightest galaxies in your plate will typically have a redshift between 0.01 and 0.15, and bright quasars will have redshifts between 0.1 and 2.